 While continental Christmas markets are typically twee, “Olde Worlde” affairs.
 Hyde Park Winter Wonderland goes for the glitz.
 It’s a neon-drenched Las Vegas-style fever dream — the bizarrest of holiday bazaars.

-Incongruously nestled alongside Bavarian chalets belching out the Bratwurst, this over-the-top extravaganza offers careening roller coasters, a 60-metre high Ferris wheel that looks like a festive Eye of Sauron, a 60-metre high Star Flyer tower, which twirls brave (and possibly nauseous) punters 360 degrees in their bucket seats, and–my favorite–a ride called The Hangover, which, like a few too many mugs of mulled wine, will leave you wondering which end is up.
+Incongruously nestled alongside Bavarian chalets belching out the Bratwurst, this over-the-top extravaganza offers a dizzying array of blinking, twinkling attractions.
+They change a bit from year to year, but expect rides like careening roller coasters, a 60-metre high Ferris wheel that looks like a festive Eye of Sauron, a 60-metre high Star Flyer tower, which twirls brave (and possibly nauseous) punters 360 degrees in their bucket seats, and–my favorite–a ride called The Hangover, which, like a few too many mugs of mulled wine, will leave you wondering which end is up.

-For more thrills and chills, in every sense, check out the ice rink and The Magical Ice Kingdom, which is filled with ice sculptures, including “life-sized unicorns” (which does beg the question…where did they find a live unicorn to verify this?) and a butt-numbing “ice-sculpted tree throne”—as refreshingly frigid as a wintry morning toilet seat in a North Pole Port-A-Loo.
+For more thrills and chills, in every sense, check out the ice rink and The Magical Ice Kingdom, which is filled with ice sculptures.
+In recent years, these have included “life-sized unicorns” (which does beg the question…where did they find a live unicorn to verify this?) and a butt-numbing “ice-sculpted tree throne”—as refreshingly frigid as a wintry morning toilet seat in a North Pole Port-A-Loo.
 Thank heavens there’s also an igloo-shaped ice bar to warm you up from the inside out.

 It’s not just the warm Glühwein that will leave you feeling giddy in Berlin.
-It’s the sheer abundance and variety of this city’s Christmas markets, nearly sixty in all.
+It’s the sheer abundance and variety of this city’s Christmas markets, more than 70 in all.

 One of Berlin’s most beautiful bazaars is staged at the Gendarmenmarkt, where two cathedrals overlook a “village” of white tents filled with hand-carved furnishings and accessories, blown-glass ornaments and one-of-a-kind ceramics.

-For a more kid-friendly fete, continue a mile to the northeast to the Berliner Weihnachtszeit around Marienkirche and the Red Town Hall, where you’ll find puppeteers, storytellers, a petting zoo, and fairground rides to keep wee ones entertained.
+For a taste of Christmas past, continue a mile to the northeast to the Berliner Weihnachtszeit around Marienkirche and the Red Town Hall.
+There’s a medieval market, as well as Old Berlin market lane, with shop facades from 1900.
+A circular ice rink and fairground rides like a 50-metre-high Ferris wheel keep wee ones entertained.

-If its high-octane excitement you’re after, take a ride on Europe’s largest mobile toboggan run, located in Potsdamer Platz.
-Then bundle up for a spin around the free ice rink or try your hand at curling, which is a bit like bowling on ice, with a hockey stick.
+If its high-octane excitement you’re after, head to Potsdamer Platz.
+Take a ride on the 12-metre-high toboggan run, then bundle up for a spin around the ice rink or try your hand at curling, which is a bit like bowling on ice, with a hockey stick.
 (The sport was originally invented by the Scots, so there’s a fair chance whisky was involved).

 The second largest metropolis in Germany after Berlin, Hamburg is surprisingly hip.
-The Beatles played some of their earliest gigs around the burg back in the 60s, and its street cred has only grown over the past 50 years, with a nightclub scene that will have you dancing ‘til dawn when you ought to be snug in your bed.
+The Beatles played some of their earliest gigs around the burg back in the 1960s, and its street cred has only grown over the years, with a nightclub scene that will have you dancing ‘til dawn when you ought to be snug in your bed.

-But you’ll still find plenty of traditional holiday happenings and more than a dozen Christmas markets, each with its own personality, earning Hamburg the title “The Christmas Capital of the North.”
-(And there you were thinking that honor belonged to the North Pole).
+But you’ll still find plenty of traditional holiday happenings and 15 Christmas markets, each with its own personality, earning Hamburg the title “The Christmas Capital of the North.”
+(And there you were thinking that honour belonged to the North Pole).